Apply for Loans

 Find details on your government assistance program by clicking on your provincial/territorial loan office:

 |British Columbia||Manitoba||New Brunswick||Newfoundland|

 |Prince Edward Island||Québec||Saskatchewan||Yukon|

-Students must apply annually for government funding student assistance (via repayable loans and/or non-repayable grants) through their home province/territory (i.e. place permanent residence).
+Students must apply annually for government funding student assistance (via repayable loans and/or non-repayable grants) through their home province/territory (i.e. place of permanent residence).
 Applications are revised each year and available in late spring for students to apply for the upcoming fall/winter terms.
-Students should aim to apply for funding at least 6-8 weeks before classes commence.
+Students should aim to apply for funding at least six to eight weeks before classes start.